-2.1 In its concluding observations on the initial report in 2001, the Committee on the Rights of the Child recommended that the state party "take steps to end the practice of corporal punishment in schools and in the home" (CRC/C/15/Add.168, para.
-36).
+2.1 In its concluding observations on the state party's initial report, the Committee on the Rights of the Child noted that article 24 of the Rights of the Child (Guarantees) Act "seems to prohibit corporal punishment", but then recommended that the state party "introduce and enforce legislation and procedures explicitly prohibiting all forms of corporal punishment of children in all settings" (CRC/C/TKM/CO/1, paras.
+46 and 47).